 To show you what this looks like in practice, here’s a snapshot of a typical Tuesday for me.
 Notice how it weaves together deep work, administrative batches, and personal time into a rhythm that feels productive, not punishing.

-• 2:30 PM - 3:30 PM: Task Batching.
-Now's the time.
-I'll sit down and thoughtfully respond to all the non-urgent emails and messages that have piled up.
+- 2:30 PM – 3:30 PM: Task Batching.
+Respond to non‑urgent emails and messages in one block.

 This structure gives my day a predictable flow without feeling like a prison.
 By aligning my to‑do list with my energy—and giving myself some breathing room—my schedule has become my greatest ally instead of a source of constant stress.